Quantum Kirwan morphism and Gromov-Witten invariants of quotients I: Symplectic vortices

-\begin{remark} An irreducible component $C_i$ is a {\em ghost component} if it satisfies one of the hypotheses requiring at least three special points or non-degenerate scalings; that is, $ \ol{u}_i$ is constant or $A | C_i$ is flat and $u |C_i$ is covariant constant.
+\begin{remark} An irreducible component $C_i$ is a {\em ghost component} if it satisfies one of the hypotheses requiring at least three special points or non-degenerate scalings; that is, $ \ovl{u}_i$ is constant or $A | C_i$ is flat and $u |C_i$ is covariant constant.
 The stability condition can then be reformulated as the condition that any ghost component has at least three special points (nodes or markings) or two special points and a non-zero, finite area form.
-Either of these conditions is equivalent to the absence of non-trivial infinitesimal automorphisms: infinitesimal automorphisms arising from gauge transformations are impossible because of the local freeness assumption for the action of $K$ on $\Phinv(0)$. \end{remark}
+Either of these conditions is equivalent to the absence of non-trivial infinitesimal automorphisms: infinitesimal automorphisms arising from gauge transformations are impossible because of the local freeness assumption for the action on the zero level set of the moment map. \end{remark} .1in

 There is a natural notion of {\em convergence} of affine nodal vortices which generalizes convergence with fixed area form in Definition \ref{vortexconverge}.